uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table.rst

 Feature type
 ------------

-.. onedal_enumclass:: oneapi::dal::feature_type

-An implementation of data logical types.
+An implementation of the data logical types.

 ::